Week 12 NFL Story Lines to Watch

 Las Vegas Raiders

-Story line to watch: The Raiders are spiraling, and while an unbelievable number of critical injuries has genuinely decimated the team, they aren’t quitting.
+The Raiders are spiraling, and while an unbelievable number of critical injuries have genuinely decimated the team, they aren’t quitting.
 The revamped offense drew national praise after one week and should improve this weekend.
 The team is selling an additional 15% of the franchise, not out of panic, but trying to set the franchise's trajectory forward.
-A win Sunday versus a bitter AFC West rival, the Denver Broncos, would be enormous for locker room morale but hurt a fan base clamoring for a #1 overall NFL Draft pick. —Hondo Carpenter Sr., Las Vegas Raiders On SI
+A win Sunday against the Broncos would be enormous for locker room morale but hurt a fan base clamoring for a the No. 1 pick in the draft. —Hondo Carpenter Sr., Las Vegas Raiders On SI

 Miami Dolphins